 - Wrap your hands also for training.
 So you protect your joints.
 Toughen your hands is not necessary in any way!

 - Drink enough water!
 But not too much during the Muay Thai training.
 It’s best to drink small amounts at regular intervals (less than half a glass per round break).
 This prevents dehydration, especially in hot weather training.
+Put a bottle* always around you to easily grab it.

 - Stretch yourself after each workout